dnkp/devops-exercises/README.md

 <details>
 <summary>What is APIPA?</summary><br><b>
-APIPA is a set of it addresses that devices are allocated when the main DHCP server is not reachable
+APIPA is a set of IP addresses that devices are allocated when the main DHCP server is not reachable
 </b></details>